-The bill exempts from the prohibition contracts with a bonding company or an insurance company unless a court has entered a final judgment against the company and the company has not yet satisfied the final judgment.
+The bill exempts from the prohibition contracts with a bonding company, insurance company, self-insurance pool, joint self-insurance pool, risk management program, or joint risk management program, unless a court has entered a final judgment against the company and the company has not yet satisfied the final judgment.
+The Attorney General is required by the bill to notify the State Auditor when a judgment is issued against an entity described above.
 The contracting prohibition also does not apply to Medicaid provider agreements under the Medical Assistance Law (R.C.
 Chapter 5111.) or payments or provider agreements under disability assistance medical assistance established under that law, or when federal law dictates that a specified entity provide the goods, services, or construction for which a contract is being awarded regardless of whether that entity would otherwise be prohibited under this provision from entering into the contract.
+For these entities to which the contracting prohibition does not apply, the bill specifies that state agencies and political subdivisions need not check the State Auditor's database or otherwise obtain proof that the entity has no unresolved finding for recovery against it.

-17 Current law already includes treatment planning in the practice authorities of independent chemical dependency counselors and chemical dependency counselors III.
+20 Current law already includes treatment planning in the practice authorities of independent chemical dependency counselors and chemical dependency counselors III.